Last Updated on 29/01/2025

 Victoria Memorial

-Built in 1906 and opened to public in 1921 at a voluntary donation of Rs.
-10 million, the memorial displays many paintings of the British royals and Mughals, oil paintings – particularly nephew pair of the Thomas Daniel and William Daniel, and historical artifacts.
+Built in 1906 and opened to the public in 1921, at a voluntary donation of Rs.
+10 million, the memorial displays many paintings of the British royals and Mughals, oil paintings – particularly the nephew pair of Thomas Daniel and William Daniel, and historical artifacts.
 Surrounded by lush lawns and exclusively lit at night, it offers a laser audio-visual show every evening to its visitors.

 Indian Museum

-This is the largest museum in Asia holds an excellent collection of Indian natural history and Indian Art.
-Noteworthy areas herein are the meteorite hall and dinosaur hall in the Natural History and Geology section; numismatics section and the collections of Gandhara Art; and sections holding the Burmese woodwork, Mughal miniatures, and Tibetan banner.
+The largest museum in Asia, it holds an excellent collection of Indian natural history and Indian art.
+Noteworthy areas include the meteorite hall and dinosaur hall in the Natural History and Geology section; numismatics section and the collections of Gandhara Art; and sections holding Burmese woodwork, Mughal miniatures, and Tibetan banners.

 Marble Palace

-A privately owned palace built in 1835 of 50 types of marbles; it displays assorted sculptures, paintings, a small menagerie and aviary, two little Reubens, and a Joshua Reynolds.
+A privately owned palace built in 1835 with 50 types of marbles; it displays assorted sculptures, paintings, a small menagerie and aviary, two little Reubens, and a Joshua Reynolds.

 Birla Industrial and Technological Museum

-Known as the first science museum in Asia opened in 1959 and based on the Deutsches Museum, it displays interactive science and historical industrial collection.
-Noteworthy are the displays of old gramophones, sound recorders, telephones, steam engines, road rollers of 1880–1950.
-Further, it also arranges for summer camps, consciousness programs, and astronomy annotations for school children.
+Known as the first science museum in Asia, it opened in 1959 and is based on the Deutsches Museum.
+It displays interactive science and historical industrial collections.
+Noteworthy are the displays of old gramophones, sound recorders, telephones, steam engines, and road rollers from 1880–1950.
+It also organizes summer camps, awareness programs, and astronomy sessions for school children.

 Science City

-It is the city’s first OMNIMAX theatre and displays interactive science and lives bioscience projects.
+The city’s first OMNIMAX theatre and displays interactive science and live bioscience projects.

 Jorasanko Thakur Bari

-A familial home of the Tagore and now a museum since 1961, this center played an important role in the women’s liberation and India’s independence movement.
-Comprising of three galleries; one depicts the works of Rabindranath, the second one exhibits the life of his close relatives, and a third one is on the Bengal Renaissance.
+The familial home of the Tagores, now a museum since 1961.
+This center played an important role in the women’s liberation and India’s independence movement.
+It has three galleries: one depicts the works of Rabindranath Tagore, the second one exhibits the life of his close relatives, and the third is dedicated to the Bengal Renaissance.

 Gurusaday Museum

-Exhibiting the Bengal folk arts since 1963, it displays fine handicrafts, terracotta panels, kantha or folk quilt work, and hand painted scrolls of 1900s.
+Exhibiting Bengal folk arts since 1963, it displays fine handicrafts, terracotta panels, kantha (folk quilt work), and hand-painted scrolls from the 1900s.

 Jawahar Shishu Bhavan (Nehru Children’s Museum)

-Named after Jawaharlal Nehru who loved children a lot, since 1972, the museum exhibits dolls and toys from all over the world.
-One of the main attractions here is the doll-based depiction of the Indian epics Ramayana and Mahabharata.
+Named after Jawaharlal Nehru, who loved children, this museum has exhibited dolls and toys from all over the world since 1972.
+One of the main attractions is the doll-based depiction of the Indian epics, the Ramayana and the Mahabharata.

 Sabarna Sangrahashala

-The only family museum of the city since 2005 and a famous tourist spot, it is a great place to explore the history of Kolkata.
+The only family museum of the city since 2005, it is a famous tourist spot and a great place to explore the history of Kolkata.

 National Library of India

-Considered as the India’s leading public library and started in 1836, 4675 books were first transferred here.
+Considered as India’s leading public library and started in 1836, 4,675 books were first transferred here.
 Its aim is to gather every book on India of any time.
-It co-ordinates with other Indian public libraries and as per its goal, one copy of any new book has to be sent here.
+It coordinates with other Indian public libraries and as per its goal, one copy of any new book has to be sent here.

 Ramakrishna Mission